top of page

 Upcycling for Reuse:

-Local business Little A.R.K may accept clean bed linens, blankets and curtains for upcycling into reusable shopping bags for businesses in Merton.
+Local business Little A.R.K may accept clean bed linens, blankets and curtains for their community textiles waste reduction projects.
 They have limited storage for donated textiles so please contact thelittleark20@gmail.com to check with them before you donate.

 Repair